sithum-senanayake/online-examination-system/README.md

 ### `Run the script`:

- - Rename the project folder into "OnlineExaminationSystemForEmployees"
+ - Rename the project folder as "OnlineExaminationSystemForEmployees"
  - Finally, now you can open your web browser and access the "OnlineExaminationSystemForEmployees".
  - Enter the following URL to access: http://localhost/OnlineExaminationSystemForEmployees/src/login.php
  - This will run the script and load the system in your browser.